Director of Athletics and Adjunct Instructor

 Administrative Assistant for Athletics, Women's Head Softball Coach, and Women's Assistant Volleyball Coach

-Payne will take on extra duties this fall as a part-time assistant in the athletic office, while continuing her role as assistant volleyball coach for her fourth season.
+Payne begins her second year as part-time assistant in the athletic office this fall, while continuing her role as assistant volleyball coach for her fourth season.
 This spring, she will head up STLCOP's softball team for a second season.

 In college, Payne captained the volleyball and softball teams during her senior year at Dominican University before graduating in 2006 with a degree in graphic design and photography.

-In addition to her duties at STLCOP, Payne also works part-time as a graphic designer for The Tan Company and enjoys spending time with her husband and two-year-old son.
+In addition to her duties at STLCOP, Payne also works part-time as a graphic designer for The Tan Company and enjoys spending time with her husband, three-year-old son and 3 month old daughter.

 Men's & Women's Cross Country and Track & Field Head Coach